Winograd Schema Challenge

 ) violence.
 Who feared

 Answer 0: the town councilors

-The answers to the questions (in the above examples, 0 for the sentences if the bolded words are used; 1 for the sentences if the words in red are used) are expected to be obvious to a layperson.
+The answers to the questions (in the above examples, 0 for the sentences if the bolded words are used; 1 for the sentences if the italicized words are used) are expected to be obvious to a layperson.

-Features of the Challenge.
-Winograd Schemas typically share the following features: [Details can be found in Levesque (2011) and Levesque et al. (2012).]
+Winograd Schemas typically share the following features: (Details can be found in Levesque (2011) and Levesque et al. (2012).)

 - Two entities or sets of entities, not necessarily people or sentient beings, are mentioned in the sentences by noun phrases.

 - A pronoun or possessive adjective is used to reference one of the parties (of the right sort so it can refer to either party).